 4.1.
 Using Input Prices as Instruments.
-If input prices, $r_i$ , are observable, and they are not correlated with the productivity shock $\omega_i$ , then we can use these variables as instruments in the estimation of the PF.
+If input prices, r_i , are observable and not correlated with the productivity shock ω_i , then we can use these variables as instruments in the estimation of the PF.
 However, this approach has several important limitations.
 First, input prices are not always observable in some datasets, or they are only observable at the aggregate level but not at the firm level.
 Second, if firms in our sample use homogeneous inputs, and operate in the same output and input markets, we should not expect to find any significant cross-sectional variation in input prices.
-Time-series variation is not enough for identification.
-Third, if firms in our sample operate in different input markets, we may observe significant cross-sectional variation in input prices.
-However, this variation is suspicious of being endogenous.
-The different markets where firms operate can be also different in the average unobserved productivity of firms, and therefore $cov(\omega_i, r_i) \neq 0$ , i.e., input prices not a valid instruments.
+This is a problem because there may not be enough time-series variation for identification, or it can be confounded with any aggregate effect in the error term.
+Instead, suppose that firms in our sample operate in different input markets, and the researcher observes significant cross-sectional variation in input prices.
+In this context, a third problem is that this cross-sectional variation in input prices is suspicious of being endogenous.
+The different markets where firms operate can be also different in the average unobserved productivity of firms, and therefore $cov(\omega_i, r_i) \neq 0$: that is, input prices are not valid instruments.
 In general, when there is cross-sectional variability in input prices, can one say that input prices are valid instruments for inputs in a PF?
-Is $cov(\omega_i, r_i) = 0$ ?
+Is $cov(\omega_i, r_i) = 0$?
 When inputs are firm-specific, it is commonly the case that input prices depend on the firm's productivity.